Here at home, more rusticity. More vintage. What else is there?

-The weathering evidence in this little concrete statue, a design not hard to find, is its rough & shabby greyish patina, a testament to a life outside.
+The weathering evidence in this rather heavy piece, a design not hard to find, is its rough & shabby greyish patina, a testament to a life outside.

 Weathered, worn & chipped.
 Mellowed with age.
 Grey, drab concrete.